-Profound initiated the commercial launch of its lead product, the TULSA-PRO® system in the United States in Q4-2019, treating the first patient in a non-trial setting in January 2020.
+Profound initiated the commercial launch of its lead product, the TULSA-PRO® system in the United States in Q4 2019, treating the first patient in a non-trial setting in January 2020.
 In addition, Profound continues to support additional clinical trials in the United States and abroad to further increase the body of clinical evidence that may be needed particularly for reimbursement and coverage of its technologies by private and government healthcare providers.
 The company continues to expand the compatibility of its TULSA-PRO® system with additional MRI brands to broaden its ability to utilize the global MRI installed base and seek regulatory approvals of its products in additional international jurisdictions.

-Profound's second product, the Sonalleve® system, is CE marked in the EU for the treatment of uterine fibroids and palliative pain relief associated with metastases in bone and has also been approved by the regulatory body in China for non-invasive treatment of uterine fibroids.
-Late in 2020, Sonalleve® also received HDE (Humanitarian Device Exemption) approval from the FDA for the treatment of Osteoid Osteoma in the United States.
-The Sonalleve® system is compatible only with certain Philips MRI's.
+Profound's second product, the Sonalleve® system, is CE marked in the EU for the treatment of uterine fibroids and palliative pain relief associated with metastases in bone and has also been approved by the National Medical Products Association, the regulatory body in China, for non-invasive treatment of uterine fibroids.
+In late 2020, Sonalleve® received Humanitarian Device Exemption (HDE) approval from the FDA for the treatment of Osteoid Osteoma in the United States.
+The Sonalleve® system is only compatible with certain Philips MRI's.

-Profound deploys a recurring revenue business model in the United States to market TULSA-PRO®, charging a one-time bundled payment per patient that includes the supply of its one-time-use devices, use of the system as well as the company's Genius services that support each TULSA center with clinical and patient recruitment.
-The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying a capital sales model.
-Outside of North America, Profound generates most of its revenues from its system sales in Europe and Asia where the company deploys a more traditional hybrid business model, charging for the system separately as a capital sales and an additional per patient charge for the one-time-use devices and associated Genius services.
+Profound deploys a recurring revenue business model in the United States to market TULSA-PRO®, charging a one-time bundled payment per patient that includes the supply of its one-time-use devices, use of the system as well as the company's customer and technological support ("Genius") services that support each TULSA center with clinical and patient recruitment.
+The Sonalleve® product is marketed primarily outside North America in European and Asian countries, deploying a capital sales model.
+Outside of North America, Profound generates most of its revenues from its system sales in Europe and Asia, where the company deploys a more traditional hybrid business model, charging for the system separately as a capital sale and an additional per patient charge for the one-time-use devices and associated Genius services.